Executive Master of Professional Studies in Emergency and Disaster Management

 A Unique Combination of Online and Field Study Learning Opportunities

-Experience with natural and man-made disasters is the most meaningful teacher of effective emergency management practices.
-That's why onsite field study is part of the program's unique blend of online and onsite instruction.
+Because firsthand experience with natural and man-made disasters is the most meaningful teacher of effective emergency management practices, onsite field study serves as a large component of the program's unique blend of online and onsite instruction.

 The program takes students to four different locations for five unique onsite experiences:

-- Washington, D.C.: Learn from the nation’s experts about emergency management practices, laws, regulations and policies.
-Build the connections you need to advance as a leader in the emergency management profession.
-The Nation’s Capital will be the site of the first module’s introductory field study as well as the location of the Capstone’s meta-scenario exercises – a true test of your emergency management skills under fire.
+- Washington, D.C.: Students learn about emergency management practices, laws, regulations, and policies from the nation’s experts while building the connections they need to advance as leaders in the emergency management profession.
+The nation’s capital will be the site of the first module’s introductory field study, as well as the location of the Capstone’s meta-scenario exercises—a true test of students’ emergency management skills under fire.

-- New Orleans: Put yourself in the eye of Hurricane Katrina to fully understand the magnitude and scope of challenges faced by local, state and national emergency management communities in the face of severe natural disasters.
-Learn to lead, communicate and cope with the unexpected.
+- New Orleans: This module immerses students in the eye of Hurricane Katrina to fully understand the magnitude and scope of challenges faced by local, state, and national emergency management communities in the wake of severe natural disasters.
+Students learn to make critical decisions in uncertain and unexpected situations while developing the skills they need to lead with confidence when disaster strikes.

-- San Francisco Bay Area: Visit the Lawrence Livermore National Laboratory (LLNL) and learn how emerging technologies are utilized to detect and predict the effects of hazardous threats.
+- San Francisco Bay Area: Students visit the Lawrence Livermore National Laboratory (LLNL) to explore how emerging technologies are utilized to detect and predict the effects of hazardous threats.

-- Shrivenham and London, England: Visit Cranfield University's Defence and Security (CDS) and gain insights about the international dimensions of emergency and disaster management, especially with respect to the loss of critical infrastructure and emergency services.
+- Shrivenham and London, England: Students travel to Cranfield University's Defence and Security (CDS) and gain insights about the international dimensions of emergency and disaster management, particularly with respect to the loss of critical infrastructure and emergency services.

 Who Should Apply?

-Our intensive one-year cohort program is designed for:
+This one-year intensive cohort program is designed for:

 - Policymakers and program directors who are interested in developing emergency management strategies and operational approaches for the future.